InnerSourceCommons/InnerSourcePatterns/contracted-contributor.md

 _Contracted Contributor_

 ## Patlet
-Give middle management confidence to sign off on their employees to contribute to InnerSource by establishing formal contracts with the InnerSource community.
+Associates wanting to contribute to InnerSource are discouraged from doing so by their line management.
+Relief is provided by formal contracts and agreements.

 ## Context